cpske/ISP/feedback/movierental.md

    - This seems trivial, but what if you decided to rent things *other* than movies?
 Like Chromecast devices?
    - It is OK to traverse the object graph for stable APIs like the Java SE API or PyGame API.
 For a List of Number objects in Java, it would be fine to write `list.get(k).doubleValue()`

 5. `Customer.get_total_charge()` asks Rental for the charge of a rental.
-Don't try to compute the charge by getting the price code.
+Don't try to compute the charge in Customer by getting the price code.
    ```python
    def get_total_charge(self):
        """Get the total charge for all rentals."""